microsoft/azure-health-data-services-workshop/resources/docs/Postman_FHIR_service_README.md

 <img src="./images/Screenshot_2022-02-17_101024_edit2.png" height="328">

-2. Click `Send` to test that FHIR service and FHIR-Proxy are functioning on a basic level.
+2. Click `Send` to test that FHIR service is functioning on a basic level.
 The `GET List Metadata` call returns the FHIR service server's Capability Statement.
 If you receive an error, there should be information in the response indicating the cause of the error.
 If you receive a response like shown below, this means your setup has passed the first test.

 <img src="./images/Screenshot_2022-02-17_101116_edit2.png" height="328">